thi-ng/blog/2016/20160105-evolutionary-failures.md

 ![image](../assets/00/59/01lDyPkqOkKuCArIJ.jpeg)

-A section in Richard Dawkins’ “Climbing Mount Improbable” (1996) was my first general introduction to applying the concept programmatically on the computer.
+A section in Richard Dawkins' "Climbing Mount Improbable" (1996) was my first general introduction to applying the concept programmatically on the computer.

 ## Morphogen